5 reasons my 5-year-old makes me age…

 5. Fatigue.
 Constant fatigue that started in 2013 and going by what other mums tell me, it’s not going to get much better!
 Yaaaaawn.

-So I might still be on the better side of 40, but there are times I feel much, MUCH older… creaking bones, hair fall (however, I read up on FUE and I'm not so worried about that aspect now), dull skin and exhaustion.
-But I guess that's the 'Motherhood package', isn't it?
+So I might still be on the better side of 40, but there are times I feel much, MUCH older… creaking bones, hair fall, dull skin and exhaustion.
+But I guess that’s the ‘Motherhood package’, isn’t it?

 Follow Tales from Mamaville on bloglovin too!